Sunday, December 30, 2007

 A ghost story (sort of) for Halloween

-As you may know, the Old Orange County Courthouse is now a museum, and the original 1901 “Courtroom 1” has been restored to its original appearance, including original furniture and decor.
+As you may know, the Old Orange County Courthouse in Santa Ana is now a museum, and the original 1901 “Courtroom 1” has been restored to its original appearance, including original furniture and decor.
 One day, in the early 1990s, the museum staff noticed that the night crew of janitors weren’t cleaning Courtroom 1.
 At first it seemed like an oversight, but it soon became an obvious pattern.
 Every night, the entire landmark building was cleaned – except the old courtroom.

 When the janitors' supervisor was questioned, he was equally puzzled.
 But he said he’d get to the bottom of it.